astronomer/airflow-guides/guides/dynamic-tasks.md

 )
 ```

-The nine mapped task instance of the task `cross_product_example` run all possible combinations of the bash command with the env variable:
+The nine mapped task instances of the task `cross_product_example` run all possible combinations of the bash command with the env variable:

 - Map index 0: `hello`
 - Map index 1: `tea`